Please join us for our upcoming events:

 In Dialogue: Sherrill Roland

 Join the artist, whose work is included in Harlem: In Situ, for a conversation about his performance series The Jumpsuit Project.
-This program will take place in the Museum Learning Center; space is limited.
+This program will take place in Kemper Auditorium (please note new location).

 Tuesday, May 14, 7:00 pm